basho/basho_docs/source/languages/en/riak/dev/using/commit-hooks.md

 Javascript: `{"name": "Foo.beforeWrite"}`
 Erlang: `{"mod": "foo", "fun": "beforeWrite"}`

-Post-commit hooks can be implemented in Erlang only, and is described in more detail under [[Erlang Named Functions]].
+Post-commit hooks can be implemented in Erlang only, and is described in more detail under [[Advanced Commit Hooks]].
 The reason for this restriction is Javascript cannot call Erlang code and, thus, is prevented from doing anything useful.
 This restriction will be revisited when the state of Erlang/Javascript integration is improved.
 Post-commit hooks use the same function reference syntax as pre-commit hooks.

-See [[MapReduce Implementation]] for steps to define your own pre-defined Javascript named functions.
+See [[Advanced MapReduce]] for steps to define your own pre-defined Javascript named functions.

 ## Pre-Commit Hooks